Reporting period: 01/2016 – 12/2016

 - Most western & southern countries meet the next-day target in 90 % of cases, but performance is decreasing in some of them.

 - No data on next-day delivery for Spain as the Spanish legal performance standard is 'delivery by the 3rd working day'.
-For Austria and the Netherlands data is not published because of confidentiality for some or all of the years; for Finland the data is not available for 2015.
+For Austria and the Netherlands data is not published because of confidentiality for some or all of the years.

 - will continue to monitor the EU countries’ performance closely.